Billy Joel: 1970–1974: Cold Spring Harbor and Piano Man

-Joel's first album with Columbia was Piano Man, released in 1973.
-Despite modest sales, Piano Mans title track became his signature song, ending nearly every concert.
-That year Joel's touring band changed.
+Joel's first album with Columbia was Piano Man (1973).
+Despite modest sales, the album's title track became his signature song, ending nearly every concert.
+That same year, Joel's touring band changed.
 Guitarist Al Hertzberg was replaced by Don Evans, and bassist Larry Russell by Patrick McDonald, himself replaced in late 1974 by Doug Stegmeyer, who stayed with Joel until 1989.
 Rhys Clark returned as drummer and Tom Whitehorse as banjoist and pedal steel player; Johnny Almond joined as saxophonist and keyboardist.
 The band toured the U.S. and Canada extensively, appearing on popular music shows.
-Joel's songwriting began attracting more attention; in 1974 Helen Reddy recorded the Piano Man track "You're My Home".
+Joel's songwriting began attracting more attention; in 1974, Helen Reddy recorded the Piano Man track "You're My Home".